networknt/light-doc/content/en/service/oauth/authenticator/_index.md

 reviewed: true
 ---

-For every organization, there would be a lot of different authentication/authorization mechanisms in use.
+For every organization, there will be a lot of different authentication/authorization mechanisms in use.
 For example, Kerberos/SPNEGO SSO will be used for employee and a customer database will be used for customers.
 In a big organization like a bank, almost every client application will have its own auth mechanism.
 This requires that OAuth 2.0 providers support customization and to plug in different authentication/authorization providers.
 Most of the commercial products don't have source code available, and it requires to manipulate security policies to do any customization.

 The light-oauth2 has a module call authhub which contains all the built-in auth providers.
 It also provides an abstraction layer for users to customize existing auth providers or create their own auth providers.
 For each individual deployment, the end user can choose which auth providers to be loaded in the externalized service.yml config file.